Choristers

 Reading aloud is also part of the test as a Chorister has to be able to read old and contemporary English with reasonable confidence.

-Alternatively, you can call our Admissions team on 01452 337337 or email [email protected]
+If you have any queries please call our Admissions team on 01452 337337 or email [email protected] and they will be delighted to help.

 The Chorister Experience